musifahamran/FYP/README.md

 - Pre-trained ResNet18, finetuned to classify emotion from speech spectrogram images (IEMOCAP).
 - The model is based on *torchvision.models.resnet18* model in pyTorch.
 - This model perform better than AlexNet and FCN+GAP on the THAI dataset.

+4. __VGG11__
+- Pre-trained VGG11, finetuned to classify emotion from speech spectrogram images (IEMOCAP).
+- - The model is based on *torchvision.models.vgg11* model in pyTorch.

 The model to be trained can be selected via command line with the following labels.
 The summary of model parameters and accuracy (5-fold, speaker independent cross-validation) are also summarized below.